Pot Roast Recipe is a Chuck Roast, oven baked with white potatoes, carrots, onions and other vegetables that you love.

-Sprinkle the salt over meat and vegetables.
+Sprinkle the salt over the meat and vegetables.

-Remove roast from oven.
+Remove the roast from the oven.

-If potatoes are very small cook whole.
+If the potatoes are very small leave them whole.

 If using the mushroom soup, stir the undiluted mushroom soup into the pot about 20 minutes before you think it will be done.

-To serve, remove and discard the Rosemary.
+To serve, remove and discard the rosemary spice.

-Pour the drippings (gravy) or the mushroom soup into a gravy bowl to be served over the pot roast at the table.
+I like to pour the drippings (gravy) or the mushroom soup into a gravy bowl to be served over the pot roast at the table.

 cuts of beef can be selected such as Top Sirloin or Bottom Round.

 is the choice of many folks for this pot roast recipe, including me because it contains some marbling of fat, has excellent flavor, cooks up

-Sirloin is a good second choice.
+Sirloin is a great second choice.

-**Rosemary can be tied up in a cheese cloth before adding to the pot to facilitate removing from the roast when done.
+**Rosemary can be tied up in a cheese cloth before adding to the pot to facilitate removing it from the roast when done.